NTTLuke/crazymap/README.md

 node start
 ```

-In order to simulate the behaviour of **REAL Crazy Fury NFT**,  you have to "simulate" its ownership.
+In order to simulate, under Goerli, the behaviour of **REAL Crazy Fury NFT**, you have to "simulate" its ownership.

 For doing that :
 - Open the script